How insurance works

 Insurance through super is like insuring your home or car, except you're insuring something much more valuable - you!
 It can be your safety net in case something happens, and you can no longer work.

-Costs for any insurance you have with Spirit Super are deducted from your account each month.
+Costs for any insurance you have with Spirit Super are deducted from your super account each month.
 The cost of your cover depends on your age, the type and amount of cover you hold and your occupation rating.

 Types of insurance we offer

 Through your Spirit Super account, you can access three types of insurance:

 Most Spirit Super members get default cover when they become a member and meet certain eligibility conditions.

 Default cover is a set amount of insurance based on your age.
 The amount of default cover and the cost you pay for that cover will change as you get older.

 Not all members are eligible for default cover, so make sure you review the eligibility conditions.

 For more information about cover with Spirit Super including eligibility conditions and costs, read our Insurance guide.